 Additional books and journals are published at irregular intervals - some have been free for our members, others sold at a discounted price.
 One of the publications is the book about the founders of the Norwegian constitution and their families and ancestors “Eidsvollsmennene – Hvem var de?” which was published in the anniversary year 2014.
 The book “Segltegninger fra hyllingene i Norge i 1591 og 1610” (Drawings of several thousand seals of peasants, chivalry and priests) was published in 2010.
 Both of these are available in our web shop Slektsbutikken.
 Earlier works include “Who researches what in Norwegian genealogy” (1998) and standard works such as Jørgen Gløersen’s “Deaths in Norway” and Olai Ovenstad’s “Military Biographies 1628–1814”.

-NSF also publishes on CD and DVD.
-Among others are the first 25 volumes of the NST on CD available from our web shop.
-The latest release here is the large 12 volume collection of Danish and Norwegian officers in the period 1648 to 1814, published on a DVD with a full name register.
+NSF has digitized its members magazine Genealogen, the first 20 issues are available for all, but members have access to several more.
+These are also available to buy and we have also digitized our journal NST and our first 35 volumes are available from our web shop.
+One of our publications is the large 12 volume collection of Danish and Norwegian officers in the period 1648 to 1814, published on a DVD with a full name register.
 These are for sale in Slektsbutikken.

 The Association's main goal is, and has always been, to publish articles and other literature for the purpose of increasing knowledge and interest in family history in Norway.
 From 1927, NSF has published NST with two issues per year – where four issues over two years constitute a volume.
 To date, it has resulted in more than 15,000 pages of some of the best genealogical literature available in Norway.
 The publication has the status of a scientific journal.